Most everyone is familiar with the North Star.

 And finally, there is Polaris B, another dwarf star in the Polaris star system that’s a mind-boggling 240 billion miles away from Polaris A.

-When you consider that’s the distance between two of the stars in just a single star system, it really puts the incomprehensible size of the universe in perspective.
+When you consider that’s the distance between two of the stars in just a single star system, it really puts the incomprehensible size of the universe into perspective.

 And now, back to what we see when we look at the North Star…